 I grew up and completed my grade school and college education in Taiwan.
 After working a few years as a mental health counselor in a community-based agency and as a Student Affairs supervisor at a university, I came to the U.S. in 1997 to pursue my graduate training.
 I received my Ph.D. in Counseling Psychology from the University of Missouri in 2004.
 As a cisgender, heterosexual, married man raising two daughters in the U.S., I constantly engage in self-reflection regarding what salient culturosocial factors shape my worldview and how my developed and ever-evolving worldview, peivileges, and ethnic/immigrant status affect my perceptions and interactions with others and the world.
 When not working, I like to explore new stuff, visit different places, hang out with family and friends, watch movies, and/or jog for a couple miles.

 My Primary Research Areas include adult attachment, cross-cultural variation of attachment styles and behaviors, acculturation process, cultural-ethnic-racial identity development, impacts of parent-child relationship quality and parenting on adolescents' development, and influences of cultural and contextual factors on individuals' mental health and wellness.
 I have completed a number of research projects examining the effects of adult attachment on a wide range of psychosocial and wellness variables (e.g., depression, anxiety, disordered eating behaviors, interpersonal conflicts, infidelity, relationship satisfaction, wellbeing, health, help seeking, etc.).
 I continue to pursue international research and training collaborations with colleagues in the U.S., UK, Pakistan, Taiwan, China, Thailand, Japan, and South Korea.
-Many of my publications focus on unrepresented populations such as racial/ethnic minorities, LGBT, immigrant populations, and international students.
+Many of my publications focus on underrepresented and/or marginalized populations, including racial/ethnic minorities, LGBT, immigrant populations, and international students.
 Please see below for examples of some recent journal article publications and click here to see a copy of my C.V.